akhenakh/gozim/README.md

 TODO
 ====
 Agressive cache reponse into browser
-Use a Pool to list
+Use a Pool to buffer ?
-Measure iterator callback vs
+Mmap 1st 2GB on 32 bits
+Gzip response
+Search with stemming